annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 2. Gandhara sculpture owed as much to the Romans as to the Greeks.
 Explain.
 (150 words) #Art_Culture
 3. Taxila university was one of the oldest universities of the world with which were associated a number of renowned learned personalities of different disciplines.
 Its strategic location caused its fame to flourish, but unlike Nalanda, it is not considered as a university in the modern sense.
 Discuss.
 (150 words) #Art_Culture
 4. The third battle of Panipat was fought in 1761.
 Why were so many empire-shaking battles fought at Panipat?
 (150 words)
 5. Sufis and medieval mystic saints failed to modify either the religious ideas and practices or the outward structure of Hindu/Muslim societies to any appreciable extent.
 Comment.
-(150 words) #Art_Culture
+(150 words) #medival_history
 6. Examine critically the various facets of economic policies of the British in India from mid-eighteenth century till independence.
 (150 words)
 7. In what ways did the naval mutiny prove to be the last nail in the coffin of British colonial aspirations in India?
 (150 words)
 8. What were the major political, economic and social developments in the world which motivated the anti-colonial struggle in India?
 (150 words) #world_history